suzannepk/slurm_HPCC/README.md

 The other way to check if it ran, is to see if there is an output file in your directory.

-When your job is done `ls` will show the output file.
+Typing `ls` will list all the files in your current directory and including the output file, if it exists.

 Srun Results Example
 --------------------------